skeeto/skeeto.github.com/_posts/2022-06-26-Assertions-should-be-more-debugger-oriented.markdown

 Programs are generally not intended to recover from these situations because, had they been anticipated, the invalid operation wouldn't have been attempted in the first place.
 The program simply crashes because there's no better alternative.
-Sanitizers, including as Address Sanitizer (ASan) and Undefined Behavior Sanitizer (UBSan), are in essense additional, implicit assertions, checking invariants that aren't normally checked.
+Sanitizers, including Address Sanitizer (ASan) and Undefined Behavior Sanitizer (UBSan), are in essence additional, implicit assertions, checking invariants that aren't normally checked.